 Having a tray or basket on your coffee table is also an important element in my opinion.
 There are so many options to what you can use.

 I have often found cute baskets and even wire baskets at thrift stores and have used them in my coffee table styling.
-A tray or crate can act as a place to collect some of those books or other accessories you want to feature.
+A wooden tray or wooden crate can act as a place to collect some of those books or other accessories you want to feature.
 Try to find items with interesting shapes.

 I think making sure you mix textures and materials is another important element in how to style a coffee table.
 Mixing woods, metals, glass and wicker(baskets) add interest and texture to your home.

 If I use a painted coffee table I will focus on materials with wood/glass and metal.
 If I use my coffee table that is raw wood, like my wire spool coffee table, I will try to incorporate more soft materials such as a blanket/metals/ and ceramics to counter balance the wood.

 Blankets and pillows are great decor items you can use on your coffee table.
 They add a bit of softness to an otherwise hard surface.
 I have used them in many different ways.
 You can drape them on the top of the coffee table, setting a few items on the blanket to add more interest.

 You can also fold it neatly and add it to the bottom shelf.
 What about adding it to a basket on the table, or below the coffee table on a shelf.
 Whats great is that it is also a functional piece.
 Use it to take that afternoon nap and then put it back on the coffee table.

 One way to really personalize your coffee table is to add smaller accessories.
 I love adding personal pieces that have some kind of story.
 One Item I like to use is drift wood and rocks.
 Every trip we go on as a family, we always try to get a piece of driftwood or some cool rocks.

 It is so fun for the kids to see and talk about those items when they see them displayed on the coffee tables or shelves around our home.